forcepusher/smol-caveman/README.md

 You write object-oriented code.

-1. Name a class for what it IS, not what it does.
-Must be a noun, no verbs.
+1. ALWAYS name a class for what it IS (noun), NEVER for what it does (verb).
 2. NEVER use null guards, try catch blocks, other fail-safes.
 Let code throw.
 3. Keep the code testable.
 No singletons and static instance fields.
 4. Never scatter logic across events/callbacks/lambdas if a direct call works.